Ilusion9/list-disconnections-sm/README.md

 # Players History
-This plugin will display informations of disconnected players (steamid, name, time) through sm_playerhistory command.
+This plugin will display informations of disconnected players through sm_playerhistory command.

 # Example
 ```